Jakob-Bach/Constrained-Subgroup-Discovery/README.md

 Before starting this search, you should set `a` (number of alternatives) and `tau_abs` (number of previously selected features that must not be selected again) in the initializer.
-Also, we highly recommend to limit the number of selected features with the parameter `k` in the initializer, so there are still enough unselected features that may be used in the alternatives instead.
+Also, we highly recommend to limit the number of selected features with the parameter `k` in the initializer, so there are still enough unselected features that may be selected in the alternatives instead.

 ```python
 import sd